FACT-Finder-Web-Components/documentation/markdown/3.0/en/documentation/upgrade-guide.md

 ### Minor API changes to take care of
 The following list contains all remaining breaking changes.
+In cases of HTML changes don't forget to update your css selectors.
 If we have missed something, we would be happy if you [contacted](contacts) us.

 - `ff-asn-group`